01-edu/ai-starter/content/first-hello/README.md

 #### Task 2:

-In the JS file, like in the previous exercise, get the HTML `button` element with id `speak-button` and add an `event listener` on `click event`, triggering a `function` that will:
+In the JS file, as in the previous exercise, select the HTML `button` element with the id `speak-button` and add an `event listener` for the `click` event.
+This should trigger a `function` that will:

-- Select the torso element with id="torso".
+- Select the torso element with `id="torso"`.
-- Check if a div with the class words already exists inside the torso element.
+- Check if a `div` with the class `words` already exists inside the torso element.
-- If it exists, remove the existing div.
+- If it exists, remove the existing `div`.
 - Otherwise:
-  - Create a new HTML element of type div.
+  - Create a new HTML element of type `div`.
   - Set its text content to "Hello World".
-  - Set its class name to words, as defined in the CSS.
+  - Assign it the class name `words`, as defined in the CSS.
-  - Use the append method to add the new div inside the torso element.
+  - Use the `append` method to add the new `div` inside the torso element.

 ### Code Example: